clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

 The update content that mixer generates consists of various pieces of OS content, update metadata, as well as a complete image.
 The OS content includes all files in an update, as well as zero- and delta-packs for improved update performance.
 The update metadata, stored as manifests, describes all of the bundle information for the update.
-Update content produced by mixer is then published to a web server and consumed by clients via swupd.
+Update content produced by mixer is then published to a web server and consumed by clients via :command:`swupd`.
 Refer to :ref:`swupd <swupd-guide>` for additional information regarding updates and update content.

 How it works
 ************